amckinley/heathskin/README.md

 windows: `¯\_(ツ)_/¯`

 # starting heathskin
+Just start a single webserver so you can play with it:

+`heathskin-frontend`

-Start the webserver and the HAProxy server in front of it:
+Start 5 web servers with a HAProxy server in front of it:

 `circusd config/circus.ini`